diwasrimal/inventory-management-system/README.md

 └── Product.java
 ```
 This package contains common class definitions that are used by both client and server.
 It contains `ObjStreams` which
 makes a pair of `ObjectInputStream` and `ObjectOutputStream` for communication.
+It also defines
+`Product` which we store in our inventory

 #### Messages
+Contains serializable classes used for client server communication.
+Each message type implements the `java.io.Serializable`
+interface.

 ```
 src/messages
 ├── Disconnect.java